kiko81/assesment/README.md

 Deliverables - a repo or 2 (for react and backend) with the code to assess and test.
 If any considerations about how to run - please provide how-to, especially on how to build db schema(sql script, migrations), if db not initialized on startup.

+SINGLE commit won't be good presentation of how you've worked, please commit often.
+You may get feedback (presumably delivered as issues) along your progress if you provide repo links early in order to keep track of your work

 Good luck!